solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 In this task, you will learn how to use a collaborative approach to create a new Power BI report within Synapse Analytics Studio.
 To do this, you will use a dataset that was not originally created by you.

-1. Select the `wwifactsale` dataset within the panel that appears.
+1. Select the `wwifactsales` dataset within the panel that appears.
 When you hover over the dataset, a button for creating a new Power BI report will appear.
 Select that button.

    ![Selecting new Power BI report from dataset](media/ex03-select-new-power-bi-report.png "Select dataset")